Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

 Noise Canceling Headphones

-Noise canceling headphones do double duty if you’re flying during icy weather.
-They’ll help you keep your sanity on the plane and in the waiting area too, and if you are going to end up sleeping in the airport, they can provide you blissful silence to catch some Z’s.
+Noise-canceling headphones do double duty if you’re flying during icy weather.
+They’ll help you keep your sanity on the plane, and in the waiting area too, and if you are going to end up sleeping in the airport, they can provide you blissful silence.

-If the very worst happens and an entire airline cancels all its flights, everybody and their brother is going to be online, trying to book a new flight, check into a hotel, or order an Uber.
+If the very worst happens and an airline cancels all its flights at your airport, everybody and their brother is going to be online, trying to book a new flight, check into a hotel, or order an Uber.

-That many people logging on is going to crash the free wifi in the airport and slow it to a crawl, and your cellular network is likely to suffer the same fate, if you can get a signal at all.
+That many people logging online is going to crash the free wifi in the airport and slow it to a crawl.
 So packing an external cellular hotspot (or just your phone set to hotspot mode) will save you a big headache.
-Having a tablet or laptop to use to re-book your flight or a hotel instead of relying on a cramped phone screen will help you a lot too.
+Having a tablet or laptop to use to re-book your flight or a hotel instead of relying on a small phone screen will help a lot too.

 Beyond that, protecting your internet access by using a Virtual Private Network (VPN) will add an extra layer of security to your digital devices.
 Public wifi is always risky to use, and if you need to use your credit card number to emergency-book a hotel room, you want to make sure you don’t get your identity stolen by a hacker.